 Want to find out more about the key role of onboarding & get concrete tips to implement great onboarding programs?
-Download our white paper by clicking here!
+Download our white paper “The Crucial Role of Training When Onboarding New Talent”!

 Human beings are hard-wired to respond to experiences.
 It is this concept that has contributed to the rise of leading companies, such as Amazon and Netflix, and the crushing demise of their competitors.
-Today, understanding and optimizing User Experience (UX) and Customer Experience (CX) has emerged as a key strategic priority for business leaders.
+Today, understanding and optimizing User Experience (UX) and Customer Experience (CX) is a key strategic priority for business leaders.

 Similarly, as the war for talent intensifies, more and more companies are beginning to recognize the need to focus on and improve the experiences of employees in the workplace.
 A recent study by Mercer found that over 90% of organizations anticipated an increase in competition for talent compounded by more competition from emerging markets (1).